damonallison/notes/mobile/xplat.md

 # xplat

+Cross platform tooling makes a *lot* of sense at the UI level.

 * Cross platform can provide code and skillset reuse.
 * When using Javascript, deployments do *not* always require app store releases.
 * The best mobile developers will still need to know iOS and Android at a deep level.
 * You are going to have custom iOS / Android code in most applications, but xplat approaches will save you from *always* needing custom code.
 * Writing both apps from a single codebase simplifies things *a lot*.

 ## Goals

 * Single codebase.
 * Code / skills reuse.
 * Web : Simplify deployments and maintenance.
 Avoid app stores, update clients via servers.

 ## Weaknesses